alejandrolr/sawtooth-react-app-cryptomoji/processor/README.md

 transaction handler has one very important method: `apply`.
 Apply is called every time a transaction payload needs to be executed.
 It is the central router for your processor, decoding the payload, figuring out what to do with it, and sending it off to get done.
-These tests cover the basics of that interaction: decoding the payload and rejecting unknown actions.

 ### 03 Create Collection